movementlabsxyz/MIP/MIP/move-bridge-architecture/README.md

 As can be seen the protocol above has distinct phases, and many things can go wrong.
 For example

 - **User becomes unable to retrieve funds**.
 The user locks their funds in the L1 contract, but the relayer never issues the minting transaction.
 In that case the user may never be able to retrieve their funds.
 What we want is some _atomicity_ between the steps: if the user locks their funds, then either the corresponding minting transaction occurs, or if it does not (and we may set a time bound), the funds are returned to the user on L1.
 - **Crediting the wrong user**.
-Another source of difficulty is to make sure that only the user `l2acc` can redeem the wrapped `$L2MOVE` tokens. i.e. they are not credited to another user.
+Another source of difficulty is to make sure that only the user `l2acc` can redeem the `$L2MOVE` tokens. i.e. they are not credited to another user.

 Many of the possibly issues have been thoroughly studied and bridges have been in operation for several years.
 However hacks related to bridges account for more than 1/3 of the total hacks value which tends to indicate that bridges are vulnerable, frequently attacked, and should be designed carefully.
 Infamous attacks are two Ronin bridge attacks and a Nomad bridge attack